 It was quite a radical change, and I now see my life as fitting into God’s big story for his whole creation, which is summed up nicely in this video (embedded below).

 It’s been a varied journey since that time.
-Some significant influences on my thinking and spiritual formation, in approximately chronological order, have included: Hitchin Christian Centre, Evangelical Times, Answers in Genesis/Creation Ministries International and Ken Ham, John Stott, Francis Schaeffer, CH Spurgeon, CICCU and UCCF, Cambridge Presbyterian Church and Ian Hamilton, Roger Carswell, Calvary Evangelical Church (Brighton) and Philip Wells, Stuart Olyott, L’Abri (England) and Andrew Fellows, Proclamation Trust and Dick Lucas, Larry Crabb, Graeme Goldsworthy, Christopher Wright, Ellis Potter, Mike Reeves, NT Wright, Word Alive, John Piper, David Field, Henri Blocher, Kurt Wise, Jubilee Centre, Andrew Basden, Roy Clouser, Al Wolters, WYSOCS (West Yorkshire School of Christian Studies, now Thinking Faith Network), Jonathan Chaplin, Stephen Neill, Bob Goudzwaard, James KA Smith, Peter Leithart, Alastair Roberts, Cranmer Hall (Durham), Richard Briggs, Simon Oliver … and more!
+Significant influences on my thinking and spiritual formation, past and present, in approximately chronological order, have included: The Church of England, Hitchin Christian Centre, John Stott, Evangelical Times, Answers in Genesis/Creation Ministries International and Ken Ham, Francis Schaeffer, CH Spurgeon, CICCU and UCCF, Cambridge Presbyterian Church and Ian Hamilton, Roger Carswell, Calvary Evangelical Church (Brighton) and Philip Wells, Stuart Olyott, L’Abri (England) and Andrew Fellows, Proclamation Trust and Dick Lucas, Larry Crabb, Graeme Goldsworthy, Christopher Wright, Ellis Potter, Mike Reeves, NT Wright, Word Alive, John Piper, David Field, Henri Blocher, Kurt Wise, Jubilee Centre, Andrew Basden, Roy Clouser, Al Wolters, WYSOCS (West Yorkshire School of Christian Studies, now Thinking Faith Network), Jonathan Chaplin, Stephen Neill, Bob Goudzwaard, James KA Smith, Paul Avis, Peter Leithart, Alastair Roberts, Cranmer Hall (Durham), Richard Briggs, Simon Oliver … and more!